 Complexity: Managing compliance, regulations, and project specifics can be challenging without dedicated expertise and the required engineering licenses.

-Scalability: In-house team may not be able to scale up as the business grows, creating a lag time in completing engineering reviews and analysis.
+Scalability: The in-house team may not be able to scale up as the business grows, creating a lag time in completing engineering reviews and analysis.

 Licensing Challenges: Solar engineers must be licensed in the states where they operate, making it difficult for solar contractors to expand into new states.